 07-11-1895 – 04-10-1941 Dolly Wilde – Born in London, England.
 She was the niece of Oscar Wilde.
 In 1914, she went to France and drove an ambulance during WWI.
 During that time, around 1917 or 1918, she had an affair with Standard Oil heiress Marion “Joe” Carstairs.
-Although she attracted both men and women, she was primarily a lesbian.
+Although she attracted to both men and women, she was primarily a lesbian.
 Her longest relationship was with out lesbian American writer, Natalie Clifford Barney, starting in 1927 until her death in 1941.
 In 1939 she was diagnosed with breast cancer.
 The following year, with the Germans approaching Paris, she fled to England.
-She died in 1941 of “causes unascertainable”, according to the coroner’s inquest—possible the cancer or possible a drug overdose.
+She died in 1941 of “causes unascertainable,” according to the coroner’s inquest—possible cancer or a drug overdose.

 07-11-1968 Esera Tuaolo – Born in Honolulu, Hawaii.
 He is a former American professional football player.
 He was a defensive tackle in the NFL for nine years.
 Tuaolo is of Samoan ancestry.
 In 2002, after retiring from football, he came out as gay on HBO’s Real Sports.
 He has since worked with the NFL to combat homophobia in the league and is a board member of the Gay and Lesbian Athletics Foundation.
 He also appeared on The Oprah Winfrey Show in 2004, to share his coming out story.
 Tualolo’s autobiography, Alone in the Trenches: My Life As a Gay Man in the NFL, was released in 2006.

 07-11-1971 Leisha Hailey – Born in Okinawa, Japan to American parents, she grew up in Bellevue, Nebraska.
 She is an American actress and musician.
-Hailey is most known for playing Alice Pieszecki in the Showtime series The L Word.
-As a musician she was in the pop duo The Murmurs and has continued her music career as part of the band Un Huh Her.
+Hailey is known for playing Alice Pieszecki in the Showtime series The L Word.
+As a musician, she was in the pop duo The Murmurs and has continued her music career as part of the band Un Huh Her.
 She co-wrote the Shakira hit song Don’t Bother.
 At 17, she came out as gay.
 Hailey dated k.d. lang for nearly five years until the relationship ended in 2001.

 07-11-1986 Sharnee Zoll-Norman – Born in Philadelphia, Pennsylvania.
 She is an American WNBA point guard for the Chicago Sky team.
 Although she had mentioned her wife, Serita Norman, in previous interviews, she never formally came out until a June 2013 interview with the Windy City Times, stating “If I was straight, I wouldn’t have to come out and say that I was straight.
-So I’ve never had an official coming-out, or something where I felt I had to announce that I was gay.
+So I’ve never had an official coming-out or something where I felt I had to announce that I was gay.
 But everyone knows.
 I wear my wedding ring proudly.”